 - Connecting - the BlueFire App is trying to connect to an Adapter.

-- Discovering (Android only) - the BlueFire App could not make a connection so it is now performing a Bluetooth Discovery.
+- Discovering (Android/Windows 10 only) - the BlueFire App could not make a connection so it is now performing a Bluetooth Discovery.

 - Not Connected - the BlueFire App was not able to connect to the Adapter for some reason.
-In most cases a message will be displayed indicating the reason.
+You can try again, power cycle the adapter, and/or reboot your mobile device.

 If you get connected you're good to go.
 If you don't connect, a Connect icon will be displayed allowing you to try again.